 Stay tuned in this information hub for more advice on the creation and answering of case study type questions.

 Brainteasers generally require candidates to use logical reasoning in order answer difficult mental problems.
 These are a great way to gain insight into a candidate’s thought process and their problem-solving abilities, vital skills for any management consultant.
 This is especially important in consulting- being able to adapt to a client’s changing requirements or challenges.

 Brainteasers can be very abstract, but can also assess numerate ability if that is a key requirement.

-One example would be: How many ping pong balls can you fit in a commercial airliner?
+How many ping pong balls can you fit in a commercial airliner?

 The thought process could be totally abstract, using educated guesses and scaling.
 Alternatively a candidate could be expected to take a much more numerate approach, perhaps calculating the volume of a cylinder using the estimated measurements the plane, and dividing that against the volume of a ping pong ball.
 Neither is necessarily right or wrong; it depends on what the employer is wishing to assess.

 Stay tuned to our content hub for a more in depth look at all of the things covered in this article, both from a candidate and employer perspective.